ryba3310/Minimal_flask/README.md

 - ✅ Add Prometheus metrics endpoint

-- ⚠️  Try AWS stack too, which seems more security wise
+- ❌  Try AWS stack too, which seems more security wise(AWS CodeCommit is no longer available)